Best Games to Refocus Without the Scroll Spiral

 • Attention span increases after 15 minutes of problem-solving.

-• Stress decreases when you enter flow-state gameplay.
+• Stress decreases when you enter a flow state during gameplay.

 That’s why so many professionals use puzzle breaks throughout their day.
 Not just to kill time, but to reclaim it.